Associate Professor of English and Comparative Literary Studies; Director of Graduate Studies in the Comparative Literary Studies Program

 - Office Hours: Tuesdays 10-12

 At Northwestern since 2011, Harris Feinsod (A.B., Brown, Ph.D., Stanford) teaches 20th- and 21st-century literature and culture of the US, Latin America, and the Atlantic world.
 His research focuses on comparative poetics and the history of poetry written in English and Spanish, modernism and the historical avant-gardes in Europe and the Americas, transnational literary studies (especially hemispheric literary and cultural relations), maritime cultural history, and multiethnic US literature.
 He has been a Geballe Fellow at the Stanford Humanities Center (2010-11), a Mellon Fellow at the Harry Ransom Center (summer, 2012), and the Early Career Fellow at the University of Pittsburgh Humanities Center (2015-2016).
-His recent essays appear in American Literary History, American Quarterly, ARCADE, Centro, Chicago Review, Iowa Review, n+1, and the Princeton Encyclopedia of Poetry and Poetics: Fourth Edition (2012), for which he served as assistant editor.
+His academic and popular essays appear in journals such as American Literary History, American Quarterly, Centro, Iowa Review, Modernism/modernity, n+1, and the Princeton Encyclopedia of Poetry and Poetics: Fourth Edition (2012), for which he served as assistant editor.

 From 2012-2015, Feinsod directed Northwestern’s Comparative Modernisms workshop with Rebecca Johnson and Alejandra Uslenghi.
 He serves as associate director of the Poetry & Poetics Colloquium and graduate cluster along with Susannah Gottlieb.
 With John Alba Cutler, he directs Open Door Archive, a digital repository and exhibition space for modern poetry.
 In addition to core appointments in the Department of English and the Program in Comparative Literary Studies, he is an affiliate of the Department of Spanish and Portuguese, the Program in Latin American and Caribbean Studies, and the Global Avant-Garde and Modernist Studies cluster (GAMS).